Helena of Moscow: Grand Duchess of Lithuania

 In Vilnius, Helena faced a delicate political situation.
 For example, it seems that Queen Elisabeth of Austria was purposefully late to her son's wedding and kept pressuring her schismatic daughter-in-law to convert.
 Helena refused and Elisabeth left insulted and angry not only with Helena but with Alexander as well.
 On one hand, Helena wanted to avoid a conflict with Catholic nobility and clergy, on the other she had to obey her father.
 Ivan III sent her secret letters with political instructions, but she did not get involved in her father's political intrigues and was loyal and obedient to her husband.
 She made donations to Orthodox Holy Spirit Church and Monastery in Vilnius, a church in Minsk, and Supraśl Lavra, but did not make any grand gestures in support of Orthodoxy.
 She did not protest when in May 1495 her Muscovite servants were sent back to Moscow on suspicion that they might be Muscovite agents and spies.
 Even in daily life the couple faced struggles.
 For example, when they traveled, Alexander would enter a city alone as it was customary to go to a church after the official reception; Helena would enter the city few hours later.
 Despite political and religious tensions, the marriage was a loving one and the royal couple remained close.
-It seems that Helena was pregnant at least once, in 1497, however this pregnancy ended in loss of a child; historian Małgorzata Duczmal believes that heavy illness of Grand Duchess from 1499 should be link with another pregnancy that ended in miscarriage.
 Some historians see Helena's influence in Alexander's 1497 donation to the St. Michael's Golden-Domed Monastery in Kiev, 1499 economic and judiciary privilege to Orthodox clergy, and 1504 religious freedom guarantee to Orthodox peasants, however that is doubtful as Helena was passive in politics and tried to avoid conflicts.

 Around 1498, Joseph Bolharynovich, Metropolitan of Kiev, and Wojciech Tabor, Bishop of Vilnius, attempted to persuade Helena to support a church union as it was envisioned at the Council of Florence – the Orthodoxs would retain their traditions, but would accept the pope as their spiritual sovereign.
 Helena refused, but Ivan III used it as one of casus belli when he renewed the war with Lithuania in May 1500.
 At the time Poland, Lithuania's ally, was engaged in the Polish–Ottoman War (1484–1504) and could not offer assistance.
 The Muscovite army scored victories in the Battles of Vedrosha and Mstislavl and captured several Lithuanian fortresses.

+It seems that Helena was pregnant at least once, in 1497, however this pregnancy ended with the loss of a child; historian Małgorzata Duczmal believes that heavy illness of Grand Duchess from 1499 should be link with another pregnancy that ended in miscarriage.